 Top tips from Elaine on filing your Self Assessment

 What do you need to file and when

-For Sole Traders, the filing is straightforward being that the annual Self Assessment Tax Return (SATR) each year is due by 31st January following the end of the tax year.
+For sole traders, the filing is straightforward being that the annual your Self Assessment each year is due by 31 January following the end of the tax year.

-The filing for Limited Companies is slightly more complicated.
+The filing for limited companies is slightly more complicated.
 They will have to file full accounts and a Corporation Tax Return with HMRC as well as a subset of the full accounts with Companies House.
-Generally speaking, the accounts are due at Companies House 9 months after the end of the accounting period and the Corporation Tax return is due 12 months after the accounting period.
+Generally speaking, the accounts are due at Companies House nine months after the end of the accounting period and the Corporation Tax return is due 12 months after the accounting period.

-If the owner of the company receives dividends these will need to be reported on their SATR as Dividend Tax may be due.
-They’ll also need to add their salary to their SATR.
+If the owner of the company receives dividends these will need to be reported on their Self Assessment as Dividend Tax may be due.
+They’ll also need to add their salary to their Self Assessment.

 Declare all income

 Your Self Assessment is not just limited to recording the profit from your business but is the place where you will record all income regardless of source.